hpi-swa-lab/BP2019RH1/FAQ/todayILearned.md

 - Um ganze Ordner zu löschen müssen diese in der Ansicht ausgeklappt sein (d.h. unter dem Ordnername alle innerhalb dieses  existierenden Datein stehen)
   (Leo)

-- Jens hat uns unter home/doc/scripts/index.html ein paar Beispiele für Scripting in Lively zusammengehackt
+- Jens hat uns unter home/doc/scripts/index.html ein paar Beispiele für Scripting in Lively zusammengehackt - theresa setzen

+## 22.10.2019

+- you can not only sync events but also reminders using our shared owncloud calendar - Leo

+- if you want to change global css styles, you can do so in HOME/src/lively.css (or so), local style sheets can be used via <link href="url/sdf" rel="stylesheet" type="text/css" /> - Leo

+## 24.10.2019

+- zooming in and out (on Mac cmd + / cmd -) takes a while to master but makes for a far better workflow - Theresa

+- Jens is searching for good options for behaviour when minimizing a window - if you have ideas go talk to him - Theresa